lyra/android-ios-sdk-integration-examples/android/kotlin/README.md

 In this sample, in case of error calling the server, a toast will be displayed with the error text.

-Otherwise, the `processServerResponse` method is called with the server response.
-The formToken is extracted from the server response and the `process` SDK method is called.
+Otherwise, the `processServerResponse` method is called with the formToken.

 ```kotlin
 Lyra.process(supportFragmentManager, formToken, object : LyraHandler {